 3. Insulate your attics and walls.
 Without insulation in the walls and attic of your home heated or cooled air escapes and you are paying to heat and cool the wrong side of the walls and ceiling in your home.
 Not to mention the hot or cold air from the outside getting into your home.

-4. Seal doors and windows for air leaks to prevent wasting precious home heating and cooling energy.
-An average home loses up to 30% of its energy through air leads.
+4. Seal doors and windows for air leaks.
+An average home loses up to 30% of its energy through air leaks.
 Most significant ones tend to occur around windows and doors.
 Replacing old weather-stripping around windows and doors is an inexpensive and easy way to save energy.

-6) Add exterior shades awnings and shades or interior shades and drapes.
-Exterior shading of windows from sun allows for moderation of seasonal temperatures by shading windows from searing heat preventing the light from heating your home.
-Thermal Draperies reduces heat GAINS in the summer by 33% while in the winter reducing heat LOSS by up to 10%.
+6. Add exterior shades awnings and shades or interior shades and drapes.
+Exterior shading of windows from the sun allows for moderation of seasonal temperatures by shading windows from searing heat preventing the light from heating your home.
+Thermal Draperies reduce heat GAINS in the summer by 33% while in the winter reducing heat LOSS by up to 10%.